 • Pre-registration

 Students are selected by CCLS through a pre-registration procedure that seeks to ensure all interested students an opportunity to participate in a clinic at some point in their law school career.
-Prospective candidates should download and complete the pre-registration form and return it to CCLS' offices on the first floor prior to the pre-registration deadline.
+Prospective candidates should complete the CCLS Application Form before the Spring 2025 pre-registration deadline (November 1, 2024).
 All candidates will be notified of their selection status prior to the commencement of general course registration.

 • Prerequisites